Anxiety Attack Vs. Panic Attack

 For many people with the symptoms described above, the following forms of therapy can be highly effective and long-lasting treatments:

 Promisingly, studies indicate that online CBT is just as effective at reducing symptoms of anxiety and depression as in-person CBT.
 In a 2012 study, for instance, researchers found that individually tailored, Internet-based treatment led to significant improvements in anxiety symptoms in a group of young adults and adults with panic attacks.
-Importantly, the participants’ progress remained stable after completing the treatment, which indicates that online CBT can have lasting, positive effects for people of various ages.
+Importantly, the participants’ progress remained stable after completing the treatment, which indicates that online CBT can have lasting, positive effects on people of various ages.

 In the aftermath of the COVID-19 pandemic, online therapy has become a popular option for people who want to improve their mental health but may lack the time or finances for traditional, in-person therapy.
 If you’re living with panic disorder, you may appreciate the ability to connect with an online therapist from a safe, comfortable space in your home, especially as you work through the major sources and symptoms of your panic attacks.
+With online therapy, you can be matched with a therapist who has experience treating anxiety, panic attacks, and stressor-related disorders.

 Getty/AnnaStills